vict0rsch/_vict0rsch.github.io/_posts/2018-01-30-mac-terminal-shell-power-user.md

 ### Enable Word Jump

 Usually `option + →` sends the cursor at the end of the current word.
-This is not enamble by default in iTerm.
+This is not enabled by default in iTerm.
 To enable it: `preferences > profiles > keys > load preset > Natural Text Editing`

 ## Command-line Text Editor: `micro`